Pubs Selling Real Ale

-A modern pub built in the late 1980s by Banks's with a single bar serving a large single room.
-Close to historic Spon Street and the main city centre shopping areas, it is popular with shoppers and workers, giving it a mix of clientele.
+A modern pub built in the late 1980s by Banks's with a single bar serving a large room.
+Close to historic Spon Street and the city centre, it is well placed to enjoy the UK City of Culture 2021 and is popular with shoppers and workers giving it a mix of clientele.
+Recently refurbished, the pub is bright and welcoming inside - the illuminated clock in the alcove a feature.
 There is live music on Saturday evenings and a large screen used occasionally for big sporting events.
 Real ale is supplemented by up to four real ciders.

 - Town Wall Tavern